|

 MENTIONED BY ANDREWS: Opium Committee

-THE TEXT OF THE SECRET MESSAGE THAT WAS HANDWRITTEN ON THE BACK OF SIR STANLEY'S
+THE SECRET MESSAGE THAT WAS REVEALED ON THE BACK OF SIR STANLEY'S NOTE:

 THE DRINK REQUESTED BY ANDREWS